jeffvarnam/wow-friender-puzzle/README.md

-# wow-friender-puzzle
+# World of Warcraft: Friender Puzzle
-A simple javascript app to reproduce the friender puzzle found in Gnomeregan
+A simple javascript app to reproduce the friender puzzle found in Gnomeregan.